SkylineCommunications/AnsibleCassandraCluster/README.md

 The playbook should be executed with elevated rights as some super user actions are needed for the installation.

+With the playbook the latest version of Cassandra will be installed.
+However the configuration is tested for systems that install Cassandra 4.3.
+As futher version can have added values in the cassandra.yaml file.
+We'll keep an eye on this and keep this updated.

 Before running the playbook some variables need to be set in the variables.yml file.

 ## Before running the playbook